tangodata/draft.tangoandchaos/source/pages/04/04_04_encopao.md

 A couple of notes on Troilo: Piazzolla used to play in his orchestra, and drove him crazy by making funny noises during performances.
 He enjoyed seeing _El Gordo_ turn around and glare at the orchestra, looking for the culprit.
 He finally had to quit when Troilo threatened to fire him ... only to have other orchestra members begin to make noises, and pretend it was him.
 There is a lot of Troilo music, but the only really danceable tangos with lyrics are the ones with Fiorentino.
 When other musicians laughed at the super fast cadences D’Arienzo began to play, Troilo told them to shut up.
 “Without him, we’d all be out of work”, he said.
 And while Fiorentino may have been his lead singer for the milongas, Troilo is quoted as saying the best instrument in all of tango is ... the voice of Angel Vargas!

 As always, you need to have the basics down cold: posture, step, and cadence.
 Rodriguez lets you warm up a little up by giving you a clear, strong _dos por cuatro_ in the intro.
 Feel the story as you dance.
 Hum along.
 Step sharply on the strong beats, then work into hitting the weak beats.
 In Troilo’s version, Fiorentino draws out words, or runs through them quickly, so you need more pausing and swaying.
-And sometimes you just need to stop and wait for the _compás_ to come back… but that’s okay, because tango isn’t a race.
+And sometimes you just need to stop and wait for the _compás_ to come back ... but that’s okay, because tango isn’t a race.
 It takes time to get familiar with these differences, and being able to express that difference on the dance floor is advanced tango dancing.
-But the main thing is to have the music inside… and don’t run into anybody.
+But the main thing is to have the music inside ... and don’t run into anybody.